RocketLeagueDatabase/ProductAttributes/README.md

 # ProductAttributes

-Every Product Attribute in Rocket League dumped into a json.
+Every product attribute in Rocket League dumped into a json.